 - Increased Funding for Broadband Access – House Bill 20B-1001 appropriates $20 million in new grant funding to expand internet access for school districts and students engaged in remote learning.
 Read more about this new program.

-Ireland Stapleton attorneys Tom Downey, Jeffrey S. Hurd, Sean Jennings, Amy L. Jones, Benjamin J. Larson, and James R. Silvestro contributed to this article.
+Ireland Stapleton attorneys Tom Downey, Jeffrey S. Hurd, Sean Jennings, Benjamin J. Larson, and James R. Silvestro contributed to this article.
 Ireland Stapleton’s experienced attorneys continue to review this new legislation and all legal developments surrounding the COVID 19 pandemic.
 If you have questions about how any of these new laws might impact you or your business, please contact your Ireland Stapleton attorney directly.

 What is written here is intended as general information and is not to be construed as legal advice.
 If legal advice is needed, you should consult an attorney.